PRP Fertility MD Logo

 Our Approach to Ovarian Rejuvenation

-The PRP Fertility MD program is currently led by Dr. Michael Allon, a double board-certified Reproductive Endocrinologist and Fertility Specialist with 14 years of advanced medical and specialty training and over 25 years of clinical experience in reproductive medicine.
+Dr. Michael Allon is a leading provider of PRP ovarian rejuvenation in Houston, TX, with extensive experience in advanced fertility treatments.
+He is a double board-certified Reproductive Endocrinologist with 14 years of advanced medical training and over 25 years of clinical experience in reproductive medicine.

 Our clinical team has helped thousands of patients navigate complex fertility challenges, including diminished ovarian reserve, recurrent IVF failure, and other advanced reproductive situations.
 Our approach to ovarian rejuvenation is individualized and evidence-informed.

-Before recommending any treatment, our fertility specialists conduct a thorough evaluation that includes:
+Before recommending PRP ovarian rejuvenation, our fertility specialists conduct a thorough evaluation that includes:

 • Review of prior fertility testing (AMH, FSH, antral follicle count, and other relevant markers)